nuagenetworks/nuage-metroae/BUILD.md

 # nuage_unpack playbook

-When the `build.yml` playbook is executed, it will first check the setting for the parameter `nuage_already_unpacked` in the vars section of the playbook.
+When the `build.yml` playbook is executed, it will first check the setting for the parameter `nuage_already_unpacked` in `build_vars.yml`.
 When `nuage_already_unpacked` is set to `false`, the `nuage-unpack` role will look for and unpack Nuage binary archives.
 The `nuage-unpack` role is useful when you download the Nuage Networks software as a set of archives for each component of the solution.
 To deploy the software using Metro, only a few of the binaries in those archives are required.
 As such the `nuage-unpack` role will analyze all the archives, extract the necessary binaries, and store them in a configurable directory.

-You can also choose to unpack the binaries yourself, skipping the `nuage-unpack` role by setting `nuage_already_unpacked` to `true` in `build.yml`.
+You can also choose to unpack the binaries yourself, skipping the `nuage-unpack` role by setting `nuage_already_unpacked` to `true` in `build_vars.yml`.
 In such a case, the playbooks will assume that you have already unpacked the binaries into the appropriate locations, as shown below.

 ```
 <your_path>/vsd/qcow2/ (or <your_path>/vsd/ova/ for VMware)